-- 1.17 We recommend that City of Melbourne continues to adopt the following funding plan: - a A contribution rate of 13% (inclusive of 1% salary continuance cover) of salaries for Division D members.

-b If the VBI is below 100% and in any event upon retrenchment, top-up amounts for exiting members equal to the following amount increased for contribution tax:
+- 1.22 We recommend that City of Melbourne adopt the following funding plan: - a From 1 July 2020 a contribution rate of 13% (inclusive of 1% salary continuance cover) of salaries for Division D members; - b From a convenient date agreed between Vision Super and City of Melbourne, but no later than 1 July 2021: - A nil contribution rate for Division D members. - c If the VBI is below 100% (which is unlikely), top-up amounts for exiting members equal to the following amount increased for contribution tax:

 Top-up payments are to be calculated and invoiced quarterly in arrears.
-Top-up payments are required for all retrenchments (VBI capped at 100%), but for other exits only when the VBI is below 100%.
 Benefit payments exclude the amount of any insurance proceeds.